dreamnucleus/Commands/README.md

 # Commands

-The aim of this library to help in writing Web API's.
-In a controller the code will look like the below.
-There is also the ability to use default handlers for errors such as not found.
+The aim of this library to help in writing a business layer for applications.
+It includes a pipeline and notifcations (specific to a type of command) to wrap incoming commands, outgoing results and exceptions.

 ```cs